Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Dynamo-driven fluctuating disk model and governing equations

-A plausible ansatz for the outgoing dynamo waves is then \beq \bar B_{r,\phi}(t,r)\propto \sin\left[ \omegaD(r) t-\kD(r) r \right], \eeq i.e., the magnetic fields propagate at the local frequency and wavenumber.
+We consider only the radial variation of $\bar B_r\bar B_\phi$, because (i) due to the dipolar LSD geometry, the mean-field stress $\bar B_r\bar B_\phi$ have a uniform sign across the disk mid-plane, and (ii) we consider vertically averaged dynamics.
+At radius $r$, the dynamo wave has a local frequency $\omegaD$ and wavenumber $\kD$, \beq \omegaD(r)=\frac{\Omega(r)}{\CO},\ \kD(r)=\frac{2\pi}{\Cl H(r)}, \eeq where $\CO$ and $\Cl$ are dimensionless numbers to parameterize the LSD scales.
+A plausible ansatz for the outgoing dynamo waves is \beq \bar B_{r,\phi}(t,r)\propto \sin\left[ \omegaD(r) t-\kD(r) r \right], \eeq i.e., the magnetic fields propagate at the local frequency and wavenumber.
 However, this approach is problematic both numerically and physically: The radial dependence of $\omegaD$ causes the magnetic fields at adjacent radial locations to gradually fall out of phase over time, and eventually give arise to spatial variations over arbitrarily small scales.
 In reality, LSDs cannot produce structures smaller than the turbulence scale due to turbulent diffusion.
 Instead, the dynamo waves are observed in simulations to be modulated into several wave packets, each having roughly constant wave frequency, with smooth boundaries mediated by turbulent diffusion.
-At such boundaries, the adjacent dynamo wave peaks will merge, as demonstrated in Fig.~\ref{fig:model_compare}(b) using the data from run~\texttt{AO1} of \cite{Zhou2024}.
+At such boundaries, the adjacent dynamo wave peaks will merge, as demonstrated in Figure~\ref{fig:model_compare}(b) using the data from run~\texttt{AO1} of \cite{Zhou2024}.
 Therefore, a more accurate representation of disk dynamo patterns would involve the superposition of multiple wave packets, each centered at a different radius.

-We assume that the disk's LSD is only active in the radial range $\xiin\leq r\leq\xiout$.
-The exact condition under which a disk LSD can efficiently operate is currently unknown, and we leave $\xi_\text{in,out}$ as free parameters.
+We assume that the disk LSD is active in the radial range $\xiin\leq r\leq\xiout$, and $\xiout$ is chosen to be smaller than $\rout$ to allow for a stable boundary condition.
 To construct dynamo wave packets, we assume that the $i$-th dynamo wave packet is centered at the radial location $\xi_i$, and is damped using the Gaussian profile over a distance equal to one dynamo wavelength, $2\pi/\kD(\xi_i)$.
 The distance between two neighboring dynamo sites, $\xi_i$ and $\xi_{i+1}$, is then $2\pi/\kD(\xi_i)\propto \xi_i^{9/8}$, resulting in logarithmically distanced dynamo wave packets across the disk.

 The superposition of all the dynamo waves is then